Bernard Montgomery: 1920s and Ireland

-Montgomery came to the conclusion that the conflict could not be won without harsh measures, and that self-government for Ireland was the only feasible solution; in 1923, after the establishment of the Irish Free State and during the Irish Civil War, Montgomery wrote to Colonel Arthur Percival of the Essex Regiment:
+Montgomery eventually came to the conclusion that only ruthless measures would suppress the rebels, and because that was politically unacceptable, self-government for Ireland was the only feasible option.
+In 1923, after the establishment of the Irish Free State and during the Irish Civil War, Montgomery wrote to Colonel Arthur Percival of the Essex Regiment:

 Personally, my whole attention was given to defeating the rebels but it never bothered me a bit how many houses were burnt.
 I think I regarded all civilians as 'Shinners' and I never had any dealings with any of them.
 My own view is that to win a war of this sort, you must be ruthless.
 Oliver Cromwell, or the Germans, would have settled it in a very short time.
 Nowadays public opinion precludes such methods, the nation would never allow it, and the politicians would lose their jobs if they sanctioned it.
 That being so, I consider that Lloyd George was right in what he did, if we had gone on we could probably have squashed the rebellion as a temporary measure, but it would have broken out again like an ulcer the moment we removed the troops.
 I think the rebels would probably have refused battles, and hidden their arms etc. until we had gone.
 The only way therefore was to give them some form of self government, and let them squash the rebellion themselves, they are the only people who could really stamp it out.